 How does DMEA trim and remove trees?

-DMEA’s first priority is to remove trees that are within our power line rights-of-way in order to maintain a safe and reliable system.
+DMEA’s priority is to remove trees that are within our power line rights-of-way on our primary power lines.

-While DMEA has the authority to remove trees located within our rights-of-way, we understand this can be frustrating for homeowners.
+Primary power lines are the lines you see running from pole to pole on our system.
+DMEA removes trees within our rights-of-way along these lines because they carry high-voltage electricity to our local communities and require special care and handling.
+In some cases, these lines cross private property.
+While DMEA has the authority to remove trees located within our rights-of-way on private property, we understand this can be frustrating for homeowners.
 You can opt to tell us that you do not want your tree(s) removed.
 In this instance, DMEA will provide one complimentary trim.
 After that, you will be charged every time we must trim your tree.
 Depending on the species and growth rate of your tree, this could result in substantial costs to you.

 How can you help?

 You can help us keep our power lines clear of trees by following better practices when you plant trees.
 With lifespans ranging from 50 to 5,000 years, you’ll want to plant your tree in a place it can flourish long-term, not under power lines.

 - Don’t plant trees within 25 feet of DMEA’s power lines.